Houston Christian University

-Houston Christian University (HCU), formerly Houston Baptist University (HBU), is a private Baptist university in Houston, Texas.
+Houston Christian University (HCU), formerly Houston Baptist University (HBU), is a private university in Houston, Texas, United States.
 It is affiliated with the Baptist General Convention of Texas.
 Its Cultural Arts Center houses three museums: the Dunham Bible Museum, the Museum of American Architecture and Decorative Arts, and the Museum of Southern History.

 The Houston Theological Seminary is one of the university's graduate schools that offers the Doctor of Ministry and Master of Divinity, among other degrees.

 History

 The university was founded in 1960 by the Baptist General Convention of Texas as Houston Baptist College.
 In 1973, it became a university.
 University leaders announced a name change from Houston Baptist University to its current name in September 2022.
-As of 2025, the university's president is Robert Sloan.
+From 2006 to 2026, the university's president was Robert B. Sloan.

 Campus

 It is located in Sharpstown Section 3A, within the Southwest Management District (formerly Greater Sharpstown) in Houston, Texas, near the Southwest Freeway.

 According to the Houston Convention and Visitors Bureau, the land housing HCU is in the Chinatown area.